matiasfha/draft-articles/advanced-typescript.md

 */
 ```

-This example combines several features of typescript, it uses:
+This example combines several features of Typescript, it uses:

-- Indexed access types: You can access the type of a property by looking it up by name.
+- Indexed access types: You can access the property type by looking it up by name.
-- Index signatures: Allow you to access a property even if you don't know the name of it by using the `[]` syntax (like you normally do with to dynamically access an object property in javascript)
+- Index signatures: Allow you to access a property even if you don't know the name of it by using the `[]` syntax (like you usually do with dynamically accessing an object property in javascript)
 - The **keyof** operator: This operator returns a union of the keys of the type passed to it.
-In this case the use of `keyof Configuration` resolves to `"layout" | "widthraw" | "deposit"....`
+In this case, the use of `keyof Configuration` resolves to `"layout" | "withdraw" | "deposit"....`
-- Capitalize: An utility type that transform a string to the capitalized version of it, in this case it transform the `Property` name: `layout` → `Layout`
+- Capitalize An utility type that transforms a string into the capitalized version of it.
+In this case, it changes the `Property` name: `layout` → `Layout`.
-- And finally it use [template literal types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html) to create the name of the new property.
+Finally, it uses [template literal types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html) to create the name of the new property.
 This is a feature name as [key remapping](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html#key-remapping-via-as)

 ### Template Literal Types

-This types are build on the [string literal types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types) adding the ability dynamically creates a string.
+These types are built on the [string literal types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types) adding the ability dynamically creates a string.

-It use the same syntax as javascript template literals.
+It uses the same syntax as javascript template literals.

 ```typescript
 type MessagesID = "welcome_msg" | "logout_msg";